oomek/attractplus/Layouts.md

 displayed in an artwork is updated automatically whenever the user changes the game selection.

+The default blend mode for artwork is `BlendMode.Alpha`

 Parameters:

    * label - the label of the artwork to display.
 This should correspond